OfirTheOne/o-benchmarker/README.md

 ```

 *Notes* : <br>
-At the bottom of the report you can see the info of the executed machine (`minfo` flag was provided to `o-benchmarker` script).<br>
+At the bottom of the report, you can see the info of the executed machine (`minfo` flag was provided to `o-benchmarker` script).<br>
-The tasks displayed in a sorted order by "Duration-Averge" value.<br>
+The tasks displayed in a sorted order by "Duration-Average" value.<br>
-If multypale "benchmarker-tasks" files are processed, the reports will be printed one after each the other.<br>
+If multiple "benchmarker-tasks" files are processed, the reports will be printed one after each the other.<br>
-As soon as a tasks group finished being benchmarked the resulted report will be printed (meaning that the reports will not be printed all together).
+As soon as a tasks group finished being benchmarked the resulted report will be printed (meaning that the reports will not be printed altogether).

 <br>